Showing posts with label Quest - Isometric. Show all posts

 Stay Awhile and Listen

-Shadowlands is an RPG released in 1992 by Domark that was developed by Barry Costas who created another personal favourite of mine Escape from the Planet of the Robot Monsters.
+Shadowlands is a 1992 RPG by Domark and developed by Barry Costas who created another personal favourite of mine Escape from the Planet of the Robot Monsters.
 I've wanted this game for years, and I finally have it proudly displayed on my ST shelf!!
 Will it live up to my expectations after all these years?

 The story is based on an ancient legend of a warrior prince who was slaughtered on the battlefield.
 Somehow, our dead dude has magically awoken to find himself alive and kicking with the nifty ability to mind-control.
-So he went out and selected four loyal subjects to venture back into the Shadowlands and wreak his vengeance!
+So he has selected four loyal subjects to venture back into the Shadowlands and wreak his vengeance!

 Earlier messages may appear rather obvious but reading them can be rewarding later on...